2i2c-org/docs/community-lead/service-lifecycle/ending-service.md

 Before deciding to end service, consider these alternatives:

 - **Ask for community guidance**: Sometimes communities need guidance to encourage hub uptake and use, we can suggest a few ways to make the hub more useful for you
-- **Service adjustments**: Reduce hub capacity, change cloud providers, or modify service tier to lower costs
+- **Service adjustments**: Reduce hub capacity, change cloud providers, or adjust service configuration and support expectations to lower costs
 - **Pause or hibernate**: Temporarily reduce activity while maintaining your configuration

 Contact [2i2c support](../../support.md) to discuss options that might better fit your needs.